fhiso/sources-and-citations/creators-name.md

 Örnólfur Þorsson would be "`Örnólfur`"; Þorsson is a patronymic derived from his father's name, Þor.

-[*Note &mdash;* Not all style guides make use of all four variants.
+{.note} Not all style guides make use of all four variants.
-Some bibliographies do not sort entries by author, in which case the *sort data* is not used; not all style guides say that second and subsequent references to an author should use the *short version*; and sometimes the *bibliographic version* is used for all references.]
+Some bibliographies do not sort entries by author, in which case the *sort data* is not used; not all style guides say that second and subsequent references to an author should use the *short version*; and sometimes the *bibliographic version* is used for all references.

 ## The name format